 NAME OF PRESENTER:

-EVALUATOR: CIRCLE THE NUMBER YOU DEEM APPROPRIATE, ADD THEM UP AND PUT THE SUM IN THE
+$\hbox{\it EVALUATOR: CIRCLE $\overline{$\sf THE NUMBER YOU DEEM APPROPRIATE$, ADD $\sf THEM UP AND PUT THE SUM IN THE } \\$

 SCORE BLANK ON THE BOTTOM OF THIS SHEET.

-SCORE BEAUTY OF THE 10 9 8 7 6 5 4 3 2 1 0 Excellent: Generally good but Some slides Slides were No slides were QUALITY OF SLIDES Professional, appropriate for hospital presentation. needs some work before ready for a hospital presentation; a couple of slides lacked professionalism, some slides difficult to read (small font, poor background, etc) were good, others were sloppy, too congested, unreadable. (small font, poor background, etc.).
-Several slides not professional. mostly sloppy, congested, or unreadable. (small font, poor background, etc.).
-Very unprofessional. used.
-20 19 18 17 16 15 14 13 12 11 10 9 > 0 PRESENTERS KNOWLEDGE OF THE CASE, DISEASE PROCESS AND EBM ARTICLES Appeared to have an in-depth understanding of the material.
+SCORE BEHAVIOR OF THE 10 9 8 7 6 5 4 3 2 1 0 QUALITY OF SLIDES 7 6 Some slides were good, others were sloppy, too congested, unreadable. (small font, poor background, etc.).
+Several Slides were mostly sloppy, congested, or unreadable. (small font, poor background, etc.).
+Very unprofessional.
+No slides were used. poor background, etc) slides not professional.
+20 19 18 17 16 15 14 13 12 11 10 9 → 0 PRESENTERS KNOWLEDGE OF THE CASE, DISEASE PROCESS AND EBM ARTICLES Appeared to have an in-depth understanding of the material.
 Seemed to understand most of the material, but a few aspects not well understood.
 Seemed confident in about half of the material that was presented.
 Seemed to understand some aspects of the material, but did not give many details.
-Did not seem to understand the basics.
-DELIVERY Good eye contact, spoke loudly, easy to understand.
+Did not seem to understand the basics. , 1 0 DELIVERY Good eye contact, spoke loudly, easy to understand.
 Generally good, but failed to meet one of the three criteria needed to achieve a 5.
 Generally OK, but often failed to meet one or two of the criteria needed to achieve a 5.
 Little eye contact with audience, either spoke too softly or could not be understood at times.
 Did not make any eye contact with audience, could not be heard or understood.

-5 4 2 2 1 0 PRESENTATION TIME AND OVERALL ORGANIZATION Presentation was under 10 minutes.
+PRESENTATION TIME AND OVERALL ORGANIZATION Presentation was under 10 minutes.
 Presentation was well-organized and easy to follow.
 Presentation went a little over 10 minutes &/or was generally well-organized, but some changes would have been helpful.
 Presentation went over 10 minutes &/or about half of the presentation was organized while the other half was not.
 Presentation went well over 10 minutes &/or most of presentation was unorganized, although parts were acceptable.
 Presentation went well over 10 minutes & was completely unorganized.
 10 9 8 7 6 5 4 3 2 1 0 QUESTION AND ANSWER SESSION Able to answer all questions well.
 Able to answer most questions well.
 Able to answer some questions well.
 Able to answer a couple questions but not well.
 Unable to answer any questions.